MSE Undergrad wins ARL Student Competition

 “I was hesitant at first because I knew nothing about energetics or porous silicon, but I knew it was a good opportunity so I accepted,” said Adams.
 “Porous silicon is a well-studied energetic material for on chip applications.
 It’s known for its high energy density, high power density, and high flame speeds, but it’s limited in application due to its synthesis method.
 I was able to tune a fabrication for making energetic silicon nanoparticles from porous silicon that is competitive with the properties of the bulk material.
 This result opens up important new avenues for applying the material, such as additive manufacturing.”

-Adams, advised by MSE Assitant Professor Yifei Mo, is currently writing two papers on her results and continuing her summer research by using the nanoparticles she made in a 3D printer.
+Adams, advised by MSE Assistant Professor Yifei Mo, is currently writing two papers on her results and continuing her summer research by using the nanoparticles she made in a 3D printer.
 She is on track to graduate this coming December.

 “Annual symposium highlights student achievements” – ARL, August 2017